Oxycodone hydrochloride (ox-ee-code-own hi-dro-klor-ide)

 Tell your doctor if you notice any of the following and they worry you:

-mild abdominal symptoms such as diarrhoea, feeling sick (nausea), decreased appetite or constipation
+mild abdominal symptoms such as diarrhoea, feeling sick (nausea), decreased appetite

 dry mouth, hiccups, sore throat, trouble swallowing or changes in voice